krutha/Capstone-MVp/README.md

    - Create an account OR Access an existing account
    - Login / Logout
-   - Users will be able to create notes with some content -Each notes can be  uploaded file as an attachment -Allow users to edit their uploaded notes/ documents
+   - Users will be able to create notes with some content
+   - Each notes can be  uploaded file as an attachment
+   - Allow users to edit their uploaded notes/ documents
    - Users can save the  data / documents
    - Users can also delete their notes / documents
   #### Future Features: